 Anyone who performs a certain action without becoming almost aware of the difficulties of the existing danger does not show any courage.
 There are also other situations, such as actions that arise out of desperation, an evil spirit of boldness, anarchist rebellion, adventurism as an end in itself, egotistical bravado, etc., which outwardly seem similar to courage, but which in reality are very different from the true nature of courage.

-These actions happen especially among teenagers.
+These actions happen, especially among teenagers.
 Failing to distinguish between these misinterpreted attitudes and courage, some commit them thinking with this of showing recklessness.
 But courage is a quality that is formed through education and self-education.
-Courage is therefore a characteristic of the human mind of a volitional order which consists in the ability to consciously face the dangers and to act accordingly in conditions at risk.
+Courage is, therefore, a characteristic of the human mind of a volitional order which consists of the ability to consciously face the dangers and to act accordingly in conditions at risk.
 It does not mean the absence of fear, but its total control and overcoming.
-Courage awakens in us the mysterious feeling of invulnerability, giving an immense energy to the soul and giving strength to the body, thus determining the appearance of the beginning of success.
+Courage awakens in us the mysterious feeling of invulnerability, giving immense energy to the soul and giving strength to the body, thus determining the appearance of the beginning of success.